mitoNGS/MToolBox/MToolBox/README.txt

 An error in the MToolBox.sh script has been fixed.
 The pipeline was failing is case of multiple *.annotation.csv files.

 A new test has been added to the test directory.
 Old simulated files have been moved to sim_data folder.

+###CHANGELOG - 15 Oct 2017

+Update to the Phylotree build 17 (http://www.phylotree.org/tree/index.htm).
+Update of the patho_table.txt file used for functional annotation with nucleotide variablity values calculated on human genomes available at HmtDB as of July 2017.
+Null values have been also substituted by NAs to improve readability of the file.